 Aerobic bacteria are what you want for composting.
 They are very efficient in turning waste into compost.
-They eat up the waste and excrete nutrients which are great for your garden, such as nitrogen, phosphorus, and magnesium.
+They eat up the waste and excrete nutrients that are great for your garden, such as nitrogen, phosphorus, and magnesium.

 As aerobic bacteria compost waste, they produce heat.
 As the temperature increases, different types of aerobic bacteria will take over.

-In order for aerobic bacteria to thrive, composting toilets must:
+For aerobic bacteria to thrive, composting toilets must: